5000K/.github/profile/README.md

 # Hi there 👋
-> This is 5000Kingdoms, a few random people building tools to make life easier, and games to make life more fun.
+> This is 5000Kingdoms, an international collective of developers. we are building tools to make life easier, and games to make life more fun.